Home Page

 centreboard slots.
 Rigging, the boat is lifted briefly each side

-to lock these in, and on landing they insert while the boat is floating.
+to lock these in.
+Coming ashore, they insert while the boat is floating.

-almost anywhere (and this is also reassuring heading off around
+almost anywhere (and is reassuring heading off around

 the Isle of Sheppey for the September long-distance race)